What to Expect at Local Restaurants

 Personalized Service & Individual Containers

 - Wait service has replaced most self-service.
-You will note that buffets, salad bars, soda machines, refill stations and coffee stations have been removed or are not operational.
-Likewise, most condiments will be offered in individual packets or presented only upon request.
+You will note that buffets, salad bars, soda machines, refill stations and coffee stations may have been removed or are not operational.
+Likewise, condiments may be be offered in individual packets or presented only upon request.
 Single serve and disposal items may be used more frequently.

 Focus on the FoodNinkasi Better Living Room by Melanie Griffin

-- Don't expect a communal dining to resume for a while.
+- Don't expect communal dining to resume for a while.
 Instead enjoy the culinary experience with your immediate party.
 Jukeboxes, arcade machines and lottery terminals may be accessible if six feet apart and cleaned between customers.

 Tips For Being an Excellent Customer